eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 This section explains the C++ source code of the DDS Publisher, which can also be found `here <https://github.com/eProsima/DDS-Recorder/blob/main/resources/dds/TypeLookupService>`_.

-For simplicity is going to be explain the code related to the ``HelloWorld`` type.
+For simplicity is going to be explain just the code related to the ``HelloWorld`` type.

-The private data members of the class defines the DDS Topic, data type, DDS Topic type and DynamicType.
+The private data members of the class defines the DDS Topic, DataTypeKind, DDS Topic type and DynamicType.

 .. literalinclude:: ../../../../resources/dds/TypeLookupService/TypeLookupServicePublisher.h
     :language: C++
     :lines: 139-146

-The next line creates the ``TypeLookupServicePublisher`` class that implements the publisher.
+The next lines show the constructor of the ``TypeLookupServicePublisher`` class that implements the publisher.
 The publisher is created with the topic and data type to use.

 .. literalinclude:: ../../../../resources/dds/TypeLookupService/TypeLookupServicePublisher.cpp
     :language: C++
     :lines: 45-54

-Inside the ``TypeLookupServicePublisher`` are defined the QoS.
+Inside the ``TypeLookupServicePublisher`` constructor are defined the DomainParticipantQos.
 As the publisher act as a server of types, the qos set ``use_client`` to ``false`` and ``use_server`` to ``true``.

 .. literalinclude:: ../../../../resources/dds/TypeLookupService/TypeLookupServicePublisher.cpp